comodit/demos/README.md

 # ComodIT Cloud Orchestration Demos

 This project is a repository of orchestration examples using ComodIT's Python library.
+For more details, please check out [http://comodit.com](http://comodit.com).
+And in case of troubles, contact us at support@comodit.com.

 Each directory contains an example (each example has its own README):

 - [web-cluster](https://github.com/comodit/demos/tree/master/web-cluster): auto-scaling of a web cluster.